alexwlchan/alexwlchan.net/src/_articles/2016/2016-10-08-why-i-use-pytest.md

 ---
+layout: article
 date: 2016-10-08 18:31:00 +00:00
-layout: post
 summary: Why py.test is my unit test framework of choice in Python.
-tags:
+topics:
-  - python
+  - Python
-  - python:pytest
+  - Software testing
 title: Why I use py.test
-old_syntax_highlighting: true
 ---

 A question came up in Slack at work recently: _"What's your favorite/recommended unit test framework [for Python]?"_